 The hokey pokey knows about what I’m talking, because, that my people, is what it’s all about!

 Love Vegan Pancakes?

-Sure, you adore these pancakes with berries.
+Sure, you adore these pancakes with berries!
+I mostly use almond milk, so I guess you could call these almond milk blueberry pancakes!
 But now your whistle is whetted and you’re ready for more vegan pancakes, right!
 Here are some more tasty recipes to get you going: